jeffijoe/messageformat.net/README.md

 * **Nesting is supported.** You can nest your blocks as you please, there's no special structure required to do this, just ensure your braces match.
 * **Adding your own formatters.** I don't know why you would need to, but if you want, you can add your own formatters, and take advantage of the code in my base classes to help you parse patterns.
 Look at the source, this is how I implemented the built-in formatters.
-* **Exceptions make atleast a little sense.** When exceptions are thrown due to a bad pattern, the exception should include useful information.
+* **Exceptions make at least a little sense.** When exceptions are thrown due to a bad pattern, the exception should include useful information.
 * **There are unit tests.** Run them yourself if you want, they're using XUnit.
 * **Built-in cache.** If you are formatting messages in a tight loop, with different data for each iteration, and if you are reusing the same instance of `MessageFormatter`, the formatter will cache the tokens of each pattern (nested, too),